 Community Liaison Office (CLO) Program

 The CLO is among the first points of contact for newly assigned or arriving employees and family members, and provides pre-arrival information, orientation, and assistance with settling in at post.
-CLOs identify the needs of their community and respond with effective programming, information, resources, and referrals.
+CLOs identify the needs of their communities and respond with effective programming, information, resources, and referrals.
 They serve as advocates for employees and family members, advise post management on quality of life issues, and recommend solutions and family-friendly post policies.

 The CLO program is charged with building community spirit and enhancing morale at post.
 CLOs do not have official funding for morale/recreational events or programs and rely on self-supporting events or fundraising activities.
 CLOs depend on the volunteer efforts of employees and family members to share their time and their talents to address community needs.